Euphorbia spinea

 Photographer: Jack Lätti

-Euphorbia spinea is a much-branched and rebranched, rounded shrub that reaches heights from 70 cm to 1 m.
-Branching is often opposite in about equal pairs.
+Euphorbia spinea is a much-branched, rebranched and rounded shrub with pointy stem-tips that reaches heights from 70 cm to 1 m.
+Branching is often opposite in about equal or dichotomous pairs.
+There is a tuberous root underground.

-Growing from a tuberous base, the untidy branches taper noticeably to their tips usually ending in thin, dry, hard parts resembling spines.
-These spiny stem-tips earned them the specific epithet spinea.
-Green here, the stems are often purplish in response to the harsh seasons.
+The untidy, tapering branches usually end in thin, dry, hard parts resembling spines.
+The spiny stem-tips seen here are very different from the often seen Euphorbia spines that are the hardened peduncle remains of stem-succulent cyathia.
+The ones in picture earned this plant the specific name of spinea.
+There is a Latin adjective, spineus, pertaining to thorns.
+Green here, the stems are often purplish in response to the harsh seasons these plants experience.
 The small, dark leaves are scale-like and stalkless, dropping off early.

 The dioecious plant bears small yellow and red flowers, growing solitary or in pairs.
-Female bushes have the inconspicuous purple capsules of 4 mm in diameter on short, recurved stalks.
+Female bushes produce the inconspicuous purple fruit capsules of 4 mm in diameter on short, recurved stalks.

-The plant is distributed in parts of the Northern Cape and Namibia, well-known in parts of the Richtersveld.
-The habitat is arid, rocky slopes and outcrops, here seen in granite.
-The species is not considered to be threatened in its habitat early in the twenty first century (Frandsen, 2017; Williamson, 2010; iNaturalist; http://redlist.sanbi.org).
+The habitat is arid, rocky slopes and outcrops, here showing granite.
+The species is not considered threatened in habitat early in the twenty first century (Grenier, 2019; Van Rooyen and Van Rooyen, 2019; Frandsen, 2017; Williamson, 2010; iNaturalist; http://redlist.sanbi.org).